Tired of walking around the same neighborhoods over and over?

 Bunurong Coastal Reserve

 Albert Park is a fantastic park to take your Cavoodle, especially if you enjoy throwing a frisbee.
-This 225 hectare park is on of the best parks to visit, with a number of off leash areas for your Cavoodle to run wild!
+This 225-hectare park is one of the best parks to visit, with a number of off-leash areas for your Cavoodle to run wild!
 There are events held for dogs here as well, such as the RSPCA Million Paws walk that is held annually.

 Macedon Regional Park

-This park holds some fantastic views, and hundreds of native plants for you to enjoy.
+This park holds some fantastic views and hundreds of native plants for you to enjoy.
 Macedon Regional Park is 2 379 hectares of land, plenty of which can be explored by you and your Cavoodle.
-As long as you keep your Cavapoo on a leash and clean up afterwards, Macedon is a beautiful park that can be enjoyed by families of any size.
+As long as you keep your Cavapoo on a leash and clean up afterward, Macedon is a beautiful park that can be enjoyed by families of any size.